ASS-MUIT/FKBroker/readme.md

 This project is the result of work developed by the students mentioned below, under the supervision of Professor Isabel Román Martínez.

 **Authors:**
-- [Juan Manuel Brazo Mora](https://github.com/juanmabrazo98): develops the initial version of the project in his Bachelor's Thesis.
+- [Juan Manuel Brazo Mora](https://github.com/juanmabrazo98): developed the initial version of the project in his Bachelor's Thesis.
-- [José Antonio Pérez Beltrán](https://github.com/josepebe12): develops V.1.1.0, the second official version, which expands the capabilities, mainly in the FHIR-Broker interface
+- [José Antonio Pérez Beltrán](https://github.com/josepebe12): developed V.1.1.0, the second official version, which expands the capabilities, mainly in the FHIR-Broker interface

 **Supervisor:**
 - [Isabel Román Martínez](https://github.com/Isabel-Roman), Professor at the Department of Telematics Engineering, University of Seville